FOliwa/Py-Sword-Manager/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Python 3.x installed.
 3. Install required python packages from `requirements.txt` file.
-4. Enjoy!

-## 🏃 Run it

-1. Open your terminal and navigate to the project directory.
+4. Open your terminal and navigate to the project directory.
-2. Run the `main.py` script: `python main.py`
+5. Run the `main.py` script: `python main.py`
+6. Enjoy!

 ## 🔐 Security
 - All passwords are securely encrypted using AES encryption.